 - Meet the citizenship & security requirements to gain CV security clearance for this trade.

-- Class 1 or 2 Full Manual Licence.
-Class 2 is preferred.
+- Restricted Class 1 licence, Class 1 or 2 Full licence preferred

 You must have achieved the NCEA level 1 Literacy and Numeracy requirements.

 - No fear of either heights or confined spaces.

 - You must be medically fit for service.

 12 months after you have completed your advanced trade training.